-This document explains the recommended checklist items to review when transitioning from one Hardware Stage to another, for both design and verification stages.
-It is expected that the items in each stage (D1, V1, etc) are completed.
+This document explains the recommended checklist items to review when transitioning from one Development Stage to another, for design, verification, and software device interface function (DIF) stages.
+It is expected that the items in each stage (D1, V1, S1, etc) are completed.

 For a transition from D0 to D1, the following items are expected be completed.

 Clock(s) and reset(s) are connected to all sub-modules.

 .sv exists and meets comportability requirements.

 Unit is able to be instantiated and bound in top level RTL.
 The design must compile and elaborate cleanly without errors.
 The unit must not break top level functionality such as propagating X through TL-UL interface, continuously asserting the interrupts, or creating undesired TL-UL transactions.

 All the outputs of the IP have

 Lint run setup, compiles and runs.
 It is acceptable to have lint errors and warnings at this stage.